Ming treasure voyages: Fifth voyage

 On 14 November 1416, the Yongle Emperor returned to Nanjing.
 On 19 November, a grand ceremony was held where he bestowed gifts to princes, civil officials, military officers, and the ambassadors of 18 countries.
-On 19 December, the 18 ambassadors were received at the Ming court.
-On 28 December, they visited the Ming court to take their leave and were bestowed robes before departure.
-That day, the emperor ordered the undertaking of the fifth voyage, the aim of which was to return the 18 ambassadors and to reward their kings.
+On 28 December, the ambassadors visited the Ming court to take their leave and were bestowed robes before departure.
+That day, the emperor ordered the undertaking of the fifth voyage, the aim of which was to return the ambassadors and to reward their kings.

 Zheng He and others received orders to escort the ambassadors back home.
 They carried imperial letters and gifts for several kings.
 The King of Cochin received special treatment because he had sent tribute since 1411 and later also sent ambassadors to request the patent of investiture and a seal.
 The Yongle Emperor granted him both requests, conferred to him a long inscription (allegedly composed by the emperor himself), and gave the title "State Protecting Mountain" to a hill in Cochin.

 Zheng may have left the Chinese coast in the autumn of 1417.
-He first made port at Quanzhou to load up the fleet's cargo holds with porcelain and other goods.
-Archaeological finds of contemporary Chinese porcelain have been excavated at the East African places visited by Zheng's fleet.
+He first made port at Quanzhou to load up the treasure fleet's cargo holds with porcelain and other goods.
+Archaeological finds of contemporary Chinese porcelain have been excavated at the East African places visited by the fleet.
 A Ming tablet at Quanzhou commemorates Zheng burning incense for divine protection for the voyage on 31 May 1417.
 The fleet visited Champa, Pahang, Java, Palembang, Malacca, Semudera, Lambri, Ceylon, Cochin, Calicut, Shaliwanni (possibly Cannanore), Liushan (Maladive and Laccadive Islands), Hormuz, Lasa, Aden, Mogadishu, Brava, Zhubu, and Malindi.
 For Arabia and East Africa, the most likely route was Hormuz, Lasa, Aden, Mogadishu, Brava, Zhubu, and then Malindi.
 The Tarih al-Yaman fi d-daulati r-Rasuliya reports that Chinese ships reached the Aden coast in January 1419 and did not leave the Rasulid capital at Ta'izz before 19 March.

 On 8 August 1419, the fleet had returned to China.
-The Yongle Emperor was in Beijing but ordered the Ministry of Rites to give monetary rewards to the fleet's personnel.
+The Yongle Emperor was in Beijing, but he ordered the Ministry of Rites to give monetary rewards to the fleet's personnel.
 The accompanying ambassadors were received at the Ming court in the eighth lunar month (21 August to 19 September) of 1419.
 Their tribute included lions, leopards, dromedary camels, ostriches, zebras, rhinoceroses, antelopes, giraffes, and other exotic animals.
 The arrival of the various animals brought by foreign ambassadors caused sensation at the Ming court.

+Early in the fall of 1420, after the emperor announced the move of the capital to Beijing, he made arrangements for all foreign envoys to journey to the new capital for a celebration in early 1421.